orsenthil/senthil.learntosolveit.com/posts/2025/07/26/book-review-becoming-kareem.rst

 boy, sharing his story with his friends, his interests in basketball, his thoughts about his school, coaches, and his civics.

-I learned so many things about {{% wikipedia article="Kareem Abdul-Jabbar" %}}, and how he became what he did.
+I learned so many things about Kareem Abdul-Jabbar, and how he became what he did.
 I learned about Muhammad Ali, which I hadn't known before, and my respect for him grew a lot more.
 I learned more about Malcolm X, and I am eager to read his autobiography now.